6 Facet Syndrome Exercises for Neck Pain Relief

 When your neck is sensitive, high-impact activities are generally off-limits.
 Exercises like running, jogging, jumping jacks, or high-intensity interval training create repetitive jarring forces that travel up your spine.
 Each step or jump can compress the inflamed facet joints in your neck, potentially making your symptoms much worse.
 These movements can strain the spine and undo any progress you’ve made with gentle stretching and strengthening.
 Instead, opt for low-impact cardio like walking, swimming, or using an elliptical machine.
 These activities get your heart rate up without the pounding impact, making them a much safer choice for your neck and allowing you to stay active without fear of a flare-up.

-Extreme Twisting Movements
+Steer Clear of Extreme Twisting

 Any exercise that involves sharp or extreme twisting of your neck or torso should be approached with caution.
 Movements like Russian twists or aggressive rotational stretches can cause the facet joints to press together, which is often the primary trigger for pain in cervical facet syndrome.
 Rotating your neck, especially while looking backward, can directly compress these sensitive joints and lead to a significant increase in pain that might even radiate into your shoulder.
 It’s best to avoid any activity that forces your neck into its end range of motion.
 Instead, focus on gentle, controlled movements that improve mobility without causing that painful pinching sensation in your neck joints.

-Crunches and Traditional Sit-Ups
+Rethink Crunches and Sit-Ups

 While building a strong core is important for spinal health, traditional crunches and sit-ups can do more harm than good for someone with cervical facet syndrome.
 Many people unintentionally strain their neck during these exercises by pulling their head forward with their hands to lift their shoulders off the floor.
 This motion places direct pressure on the cervical vertebrae and can easily aggravate the facet joints.
 Instead of crunches, focus on core-stabilizing exercises like planks, bird-dog poses, or dead bugs.
 These movements strengthen your abdominal muscles effectively without putting your neck in a compromised and painful position, giving you a safer way to build core strength.